LearnersGuild/interview-challenge-practice-a/README.md

 The challenge for this section: when a user clicks the button labeled `Give passenger a parachute`, one of the passengers (it doesn't matter which one) should be removed from the list. __Note__: The passenger only needs to be removed from the page. __There is no need to update the database or communicate with the server in any way.__

-You may use vanilla JS or JQuery.
+You may use vanilla JS or jQuery.

+- [ ] __10:__ The code uses JavaScript or jQuery to identify and/or create a variable for the `Give passenger a parachute` button DOM element.
 - [ ] __10:__ The `Give passenger a parachute` button has an on click event listener.
+- [ ] __10:__ The event listener callback alters the passenger list.
 - [ ] __10:__ The passenger list has one fewer row after the click.
-- [ ] __10:__ If the list is empty when the button is clicked, the page displays a message in the div with the id `message`: "All out of passengers"
+- [ ] __10:__ If the list is empty when the button is clicked, the page displays a message in the div with the id `message`: "All out of passengers".

 ##### Starting the server